 - Spaying and neutering makes pets better, more affectionate companions.

 Are you a no-kill shelter?

-Our goal is to save 100% of the adoptable animals in the shelter.
+Our goal is to save 100% of the adoptable ( healthy and treatable) animals in the shelter.
 Although we strive to place every adoptable animal, we cannot guarantee this.
 We are pleased to report that since 2000 we have not had to euthanize an animal because of cage space.
 Animals whose temperament is judged to be a safety risk or whose health condition is too serious are humanely and lovingly euthanized.
 Continuously increasing successful adoptions and foster care homes will assist with our ability in achieving our goal.